the-turing-way/the-turing-way/book/website/foreword/governance.md

 The governance body of _The Turing Way_ is represented by the project leadership and volunteer members from the community involved in defining and leading different initiatives within _The Turing Way_.

 Like the book itself, the governance of _The Turing Way_ is always a work in progress!
-We are very keen to discuss and improves our governance approaches with the involvement of our community members.
+We are very keen to discuss and improve our governance approaches with the involvement of our community members.

 ## Three Levels of Decision Making